MahmoudFayed/RingWebAppOnHeroku/README.md

 # Ring Version  and RingPostgreSQL

-This project uses Ring 1.8
+This project uses Ring 1.14

-Also this distribution includes (RingPostgreSQL)

-To use RingPostgreSQL on other platforms

-You can build it from source code : https://github.com/ring-lang/ring/tree/master/extensions/ringpostgresql

 # Local tests using Ring Notepad on Windows (Using local Apache Web Server)